BREAKING Update 3/17/18: Teeka Just Made a HUGE Announcement – If You Missed it Go Here to Get the Exact Details Now.

 Teeka: Hasn’t even been created yet, yeah.

 Ryan: That is the golden ticket, you know?
 So paying attention, educating yourself now.
-And that leads me to, first I just want to be so grateful for your time, hopefully, everyone’s enjoyed all this information and insight, but your journey’s just getting stared.
+And that leads me to, first I just want to be so grateful for your time, hopefully, everyone’s enjoyed all this information and insight, but your journey’s just getting started.

 And I’m no expert, I’ve taken the time to educate myself and read a lot about it, watch a lot of it.
 And I’m starting to look at attending events too because again, I see where this is going.